flare-foundation/docs/docs/user/governance/voting.md

 All changes to the Flare and Songbird networks are determined by the outcomes of votes on [Flare Improvement Proposals and Songbird Testing Proposals](../../tech/governance.md#flare-improvement-proposals-and-songbird-test-proposals).

-All proposals are published by the Flare Foundation.
+For now, all proposals are published by the Flare Foundation.

 On each network, each account can cast a number of votes equal to the amount of wrapped tokens it holds.
 Since this amount varies over time, a snapshot of all accounts is taken at a block randomly chosen before voting starts.
-This block is called the [vote power block](../../tech/governance.md#the-vote-count-block).
+This block is called the [vote count block](../../tech/governance.md#the-vote-count-block).

 Before snapshots are taken, a **notice period** occurs.
 If you need to wrap tokens before a voting, **wrap them during this notice period so that they are always included in the snapshot**.